 Towards the end of April into the early part of May, Mexican food takes center stage in our home for Cinco de Mayo.
 We think about all our favorite dishes and try out new things, but it’s always a little awkward with the way the seasons work because in my mind Mexican food goes hand-in-hand with summer.
-Some of the best produce for Mexican food–tomatoes, peppers, tomatillos—are all hot weather garden items, and we won’t harvest any until August.
+Some of the best produce for Mexican food--tomatoes, peppers, tomatillos—are all hot weather garden items, and we won’t harvest any until August.

 So for the next several days I will cast my eyes longingly in the direction of all the out-of-season produce that’s running $3.99 a pound and up, reminding me once again why we grow our own and preserve what we can.
 Of course those hothouse vegetables just won’t taste the same since they’ve been picked before ripe.
 There’s nothing better than a sun-ripened tomato still warm and fresh from the garden, so we wait.

-But that doesn’t mean we can’t enjoy some good Mexican food, in fact this dish is perfect for cool weather because spinach loves cool temperatures.
+But that doesn’t mean we can’t enjoy some good Mexican food, and in fact this dish is perfect for cool weather because spinach loves cool temperatures.
 This is one of our favorites from Rick Bayless, a smoky spicy dish with perfectly cooked chicken breast, still juicy and tender, not dried out, just remember to stick closely to the cooking time.

 [Updated September 9, 2010.]

 - small bowl